#Pride and conscious branding on social media

-It’s 1993, long before hashtag campaigns and internet brand wars.
+It was 1993, long before hashtag campaigns and internet brand wars.
 It was also a time when advertisements expressing political views rarely touched on LGBTQ issues.
-But that year, IKEA dropped an ad that would change things forever—it was a series of television ads in which one of them featured a gay couple shopping for furniture for their house.
-And that was it.
+But that year, IKEA dropped a campaign that would change things forever—it was a series of television ads of which one of them featured a gay couple shopping for furniture for their house.
+And that was pretty much it.

-However, it was quickly followed by public-backlash, op-ed columns, and even a bomb threat.
+However, it was quickly followed by a series of public-backlashes, op-ed columns, and even a bomb threat.
 But the ad wasn’t pulled down, and IKEA went on to become one of the pioneers of inclusive marketing campaigns.
 Today, the word “pride” is on many a company’s drawing boards, and throughout June, brands on the internet are letting the world know what they’re doing to further the cause.

 A simple search for #Pride2019 on Instagram will throw up everything from rainbow-themed art, accessories, and clothes…